AnshulV05/Automatic_Speech_Recognition/Hacker/README.md

 * Context.cpp - This file contains the code for the context FSA class, a context FSA remembers the last n inputs and when it makes a transition on any alphabet it forgets the oldest input and remembers the current alphabet.
 * GlobalNorm.cpp - This contains the implemtation of the main class that calculates globally normalized sentence scores.
 The class takes in the context and the alignment FSA to initialize.
 The Glob_Norm_ASR class contains three functions in it's interface-
   * get_denominator - this function calculates the sum of scores accross all possible sentences of length less than or equal to T. This only needs to be called once.
-  * get _numerator - this function calculated the score of a single string.
+  * get _numerator - this function calculates the score of a single string.
   * get_pdf - this function generates the probability distribution across all sentences of length less than or equal to T.